 When Are Hanging Indents Used?

-You commonly find hanging indents on reference pages, bibliographies, and works cited pages.
+You'll often find hanging indents on reference pages, bibliographies, and works cited pages.
 They’re used in lists to clearly offset line breaks.
-Although commonly associated with academic papers, hanging indents are very useful for Google Slides presentations as well.
+Hanging indents are most commonly associated with academia and scholarly papers.
+But hanging indents are very useful for Google Slides presentations too!

 How to Do a Hanging Indent on Google Slides